-Work hours will span 20-25 hours/week and payment is per completed piece.
+Work hours will span 20 to 25 hours per week and payment is per completed piece.

-Depending on your speed and expertise level, you could earn $5-$19/hour for your work.
+Depending on your speed and expertise level, you could earn $5 to $19 per hour for your work.

-Axion hires regularly; however, you must submit your name into their database in order to be eligible to work for them.
+Axion hires regularly; however, you must submit your name into their database to be eligible to work for them.

-With that comes a charge ranging from $5-$10, depending on how long you want your name to stay in their database.
+With that comes a charge ranging from $5 to $10, depending on how long you want your name to stay in their database.

-This site hires workers for both data transcription and data entry jobs.
+This site hires workers for both data transcription and data entry jobs from home.

 To start looking through the site’s posted jobs, you will need to fill out an online application, after which your email will be verified.

-Click Worker will then send you periodic notices of job opportunities via email, but you can search its online job board too.
+Clickworker will then send you periodic notices of job opportunities via email.
+You can also search its online job board.

-This 11-year-old company that is based in the U.K. offers data entry jobs in transcription and video captioning across the world.
+GoTranscript offers data entry jobs from home in transcription and video captioning across the world.

-If your online application is accepted, you undergo training and certification before being allowed to accept client work.
+If your online application is accepted, you’ll undergo training and certification before being allowed to accept client work.

 They hire regularly and allow you to choose which projects you would like to work on and complete.

-This company hires independent contractors to perform both basic and specialty (e.g., legal, medical, law enforcement) transcription work.
+This company hires independent contractors to perform both general and specialty (e.g., legal, medical, law enforcement) transcription work.